 "Filby" from The Time Machine (1960) appears as a florist.
 When Young picked out his costume, he found the same period shirt he wore in the earlier film, complete with his name written on the collar!
 (Source: DVD production notes)

-When Hartdegen talks with Vox about time travel, this last mentions three real Sci-Fi writers: Isaac Asimov, Harlan Ellison and H.G.
+When Hartdegen talks with Vox about time travel, the latter mentions three real Sci-Fi writers: Isaac Asimov, Harlan Ellison and H.G.
 Wells.
-Asimov wrote in 1955 "The End of the Eternity", about the time travel and the risks about to make changes in the past.
-Ellison wrote numerous scripts about sci-fi (including time travel) for TV series like The Outer Limits (1963) and Twilight Zone (1959).
-Wells wrote in 1894 "The Time Machine", the book which is based the movie.
+Asimov wrote "The End of the Eternity" in 1955 about time travel and the risks of making changes to the past.
+Ellison wrote numerous scripts science fiction (including time travel) for TV series like The Outer Limits (1963) and Twilight Zone (1959).
+Wells wrote "The Time Machine" in 1894, the book upon which this movie is based.